andwis93/score-goat/README.md

 API used with this application is free up to 100 Requests/day.
-This is why this application download necessary information to MySQL database and refer to MySQL database during application operations.
+This is why this application download necessary information to MySQL database and refers to MySQL database during application operations.